What the word “sexuality” can mean:

 A common term for heterosexual, meaning someone who is sexually attracted to and/or falls in love with someone of the opposite sex (a girl attracted to a boy, for example).

-Someone who’s gender identity is different from the one they were assigned at birth might identify as transgender.
-For example, someone who has a vagina, but knows himself to be male.
+Someone whose gender identity is different from the one they were assigned at birth might identify as transgender.

 Someone who’s gender identity is different from the one they were assigned at birth and who has taken measures (e.g. surgery or hormone therapy) to change their physical sex, or intends to.

 A modern English term that an Indigenous person might identify as that comes from the traditional knowledge of Indigenous people in Canada/Turtle Island/North America.
 It can mean a person who walks between genders; one who carries the gifts of both males and females, or one who is gender unique (not specific to any gender) and/or as a way to identify as LGBTTQ*.
 When Europeans arrived in North America, they introduced homophobia to many Indigenous nations and dishonoured the idea of what it means to be Two-Spirit.
 Today, many Indigenous People are reclaiming the ancient understanding that there are more than two genders.

 Coming Out as LGBTTQ*

 Coming out can mean different things to different people, but it basically means telling those around you what your sexual orientation or gender identity is.
 Sometimes LGBTTQ* youth will decide to begin coming out while they are still in high school, or even younger.
 This can be an empowering and positive experience for many.
 Some will feel like they can really be themselves for the first time, but if peers, family, teachers, and/or friends are unsupportive, this can sometimes be a negative experience.
 It is really important that if someone wants to come out, they assess their safety in their community first.
 A couple of questions to ask yourself are: will I have supports I can count on and will I be safe?